natemc/qicq/README.md

 #### Motivation

-While q (http://code.kx.com) was the inspiration for qicq, Cinder (https://libcinder.org) - a graphics library - was the impetus.
+While q (http://code.kx.com) was the inspiration for qicq, the graphics library [Cinder](https://libcinder.org) was the impetus.
 Exploring Cinder, I repeatedly wished to be able to use vector operations to make the code simpler.
-For example, using qicq the easing example (https://libcinder.org/docs/guides/opengl/part3.html) on the Cinder site can be made somewhat shorter, and the if and loops removed:
+For example, using qicq along with a few wrappers to reduce the Cinder boilerplate slightly, [the easing example](https://libcinder.org/docs/guides/opengl/part3.html) on the Cinder site can be made somewhat shorter, and the if and loops removed:

 ```
 struct BasicApp: app::App {